How to Write for Tenderly

 - FUN: Relatable, humorous lists and essays about being vegan and vegan identity, memes and charts, comics, essays about pop culture through a vegan or animal-loving lens (see: Radicalizers, which we continue to accept pitches for), personal challenges, just whatever voicey/silly/dumb ideas you’ve got that might be relevant to Tenderly (we’d like more of those!).

-- Lifestyle content (hacks, DIY, home cooking tips) with professional-quality photographs
+- Creative, original, authentic lifestyle content (hacks, DIY, home cooking tips, gardening, home decor, style, and beauty) with professional-quality photographs

 We’re not interested in stories about veganism as a weight loss strategy, pseudoscience about vegan diets for health, or any other misleading advocacy.
 We’re also not interested in shaming non-vegans.
 Although we’re obviously fans of the vegan lifestyle, we don’t believe that we are the police of other people’s choices — particularly not before there are bigger systemic shifts that make vegan living more accessible to all.